Welcome to today's edition of the Rush 24-7 podcast.

 That might be of relevancy here.

-Since then, whistleblowers have alleged similar practices at least seven other VA hospitals around the country and claimed that officials of the hospitals were sometimes paid bonuses for reducing declared waiting times, not actually getting the appointments fulfilled.
+Since then, whistleblowers have alleged similar practices at at least seven other VA hospitals around the country and claimed that officials of the hospitals were sometimes paid bonuses for reducing declared waiting times, not actually getting the appointments fulfilled.

 They were given bonuses for reducing the declared waiting times on the paperwork.

-You know, it's it's no wonder college graduates are booing if a commencement speaker tells them to get out there and work hard.
+You know, it's no wonder college graduates are booing if a commencement speaker tells them to get out there and work hard.

-They're looking around and say, why?
+They're looking around and saying, why?

 Who else is?

-Reuters also has a uh story here.
+Reuters also has a story here.

-Now, this is uh classic.
+Now, this is classic.

-If God, if Lenin only knew he'd be so mad he wouldn't let this happen.
+For example, if Lenin only knew all these people dying in Ukraine, if Lenin only knew, he'd be so mad he wouldn't let this happen.

-If Stalin only knew if Hitler only knew what was being done in his oh my oh, gee, well if he only knew.
+If Stalin only knew he was the genocide by family, if Stalin only knew, if Hitler only knew what was being done in his own, oh, gee, if he only knew, if Castro really, if he finds out, oh, no, who's going to have to tell Castro this is not working?

-Oh no.
+Oh, no.

-Boy, is Castro really.
+Boy, is Castro really?

 These guys are in charge of everything.